 5. Salerno Antica B&B is worth the visit alone

 Let me tell you about Salerno Antica B&B, the absolute best thing about a visit to Salerno and the #1 reason I will be returning to this awesome city.
+(True story – I’m heading back to Salerno in 2023!
+Be sure to follow me on Instagram to experience it in real time.)

 The best place to stay in Salerno